Kamote cue is a classic Filipino street snack made with fried sweet potatoes coated in caramelized sugar.

 - Heat about ½ inch of oil in a pan over medium-high heat.

-- Transfer to a wire rack or paper towel-lined plate to drain.
+- Transfer to a wire rack or paper towel-lined plate.

-- If using skewers, insert them while the coating is still slightly soft.
-Let the sugar fully set before serving.
+- If using skewers, insert them while the caramel is still soft.
+Let the caramel harden before serving.

 Notes